CASPER

 Rethinking Scientific Practice in the Age of AI

 AI represents a disruptive force in how we conduct scientific research.
 But disruption brings opportunity.
-CASPER pursues three interconnected directions: deploying LLMs as agents for large-scale astronomical surveys, advancing computational and statistical methods for modern science, and investigating the epistemic implications of AI-assisted discovery.
+CASPER is a new initiative at The Ohio State University that pursues three interconnected directions: deploying LLMs as agents for large-scale astronomical surveys, advancing computational and statistical methods for modern science, and investigating the epistemic implications of AI-assisted discovery.

-Based at The Ohio State University, we leverage OSU's deep involvement in major surveys—Roman, DESI, SDSS-V, and ASAS-SN—to ground our work in real scientific applications.
-And we ask fundamental questions: what does it mean to understand when AI assists discovery?
+Based at The Ohio State University, we leverage OSU's deep involvement in major surveys—Roman, DESI, SDSS-V, and ASAS-SN—to ground our work in real scientific applications, while also exploring what it means to understand when AI assists discovery.

 CASPER brings together astronomy, physics, computer science, and philosophy to address both the practical challenges and foundational questions that AI raises for science.